 Whenever you need something cheap, Target is a good place to start.
-You could even cut dollars off the ticket-prices with a few smart strategies.
 But be an alert shopper.
 No store is the cheapest on absolutely everything.

 Bring your price comparison list along and take notes.
 You’ll come back to these deals if they’re still the best ones when you’re finished with your comparison shopping.

 On the surface, Walgreens isn’t the greatest choice for school supply savings.
 But you need to factor in a few things.
 If you’re a frequent shopper and have joined the loyalty program, your rewards count for something.
 There’s also the app – and you should check it for discounts and coupons to help you save.

 The only snag with Costco shopping is that you’ll end up with a lifetime supply and a battered budget.
 But if you have a school supplies shopping team on your side, bulk buying can be a huge cost saver.

 If you just walk into Staples and start shopping, you aren’t necessarily going to get the best deals.
 However, what a lot of people forget is that Staples offers 110% price matching.

 So, if you can find an identical item in another store for less than the Staples price, they’ll match it and take a bit off the top too.
 That means you can beat Walgreens, Target and Walmart prices!
 Check out their price matching policy for a quick how-to.